-- 8.1 The Information Secretary shall have the following powers and duties: - 8.1.1 To disseminate information and announcements of the CSG before every activity; and - 8.1.2 To safeguard the pertinent records as well as confidential documents of the Government election of such shall be upon the discretion of respective CSG.
+- 8.1 The Information Secretary shall have the following powers and duties: - 8.1.1 To disseminate information and announcements of the CSG before every activity; and - 8.1.2 To safeguard the pertinent records as well as confidential documents of the Government - SECTION 9.
+There shall be a CSG Treasurer which shall be elected among the seven senators.
+The election of such shall be upon the discretion of respective CSG.